DanielCreggOrganization/w9-lab-serialization-zainabajiboye/README.md

 ## 1. Project Setup

-### 1.1 Concept Introduction: Java Project Structure
+### 1.1 Project Structure

 In Java development, organizing your code for serialization requires proper project structure.
 A typical serialization project includes several key components that work together to enable object serialization and deserialization.
 The structure helps maintain clean separation of concerns and makes the code more maintainable.

-Understanding this structure is crucial because serialization involves multiple moving parts - from the classes being serialized to the utility classes that handle the serialization process.
-A well-organized project structure makes it easier to manage these components and troubleshoot issues when they arise.

 Additionally, following standard project structure conventions makes it easier for other developers to understand and work with your code, as they'll know where to find different components of the system.
 The project structure also helps manage resources efficiently, particularly when dealing with serialized files and their storage locations.

 ```mermaid
 graph TD